 - Instructional time is defined as the time from the first tone of the tardy bell to the first tone of the dismissal bell.
-Each teacher has the discretion to allow and regulate the use of cell phones in the classroom. - Cell phones must ALWAYS be turned off and out of sight during instructional time and during passing periods except during the

-- student's lunch period.
-Students should wait until they exit the building after school to access their cell phone. - Office runners and/or students who are in the hallways or in the restrooms during instructional time will not be allowed to use their cell phones. - Headphones may only be used during the student's lunch period and in the classroom with the teacher's permission. - Students who have an early release may not use their cell phones during instructional time; and should wait until they exit the building to access their cell phone. - Cell phones may not be used to assist any student on assignments, quizzes, or tests without teacher approval. - Use of a cell phone or any other unapproved electronic device during the administration of state tests (STAAR, EOC, etc.) will be regarded as cheating, and the student's test will be invalidated with appropriate disciplinary action to follow.
+Each teacher has the discretion to allow and regulate the use of cell phones in the classroom. - Cell phones must ALWAYS be turned off and out of sight during instructional time and during the student's lunch period.
+Students should wait until they exit the classroom to access their cell phone. - Office runners and/or students who leave the classroom during class time will not be allowed to use their cell phones. - Headphones may only be used in the classroom with the teacher's permission and at any time during the students' lunch period. - Students who have an early release may not use their cell phones during instructional time; and should wait until they exit the classroom to access their cell phone. - Cell phones may not be used to assist any student on assignments, quizzes, or tests without prior teacher approval. - Use of a cell phone or any other unapproved electronic device during the administration of state tests (STAAR, EOC, etc.) will be regarded as cheating, and the student's test will be invalidated with appropriate disciplinary action to follow.